figaw/praqma.com/_posts/2016-01-14-ops-student.md

 In Praqma we are specialists in continuous delivery as well as devops.
 Right now we're experiencing massive growth and we are looking for more experts to join our ranks.

 But but like the proverbial shoemaker whose children walk barefoot, we prioritize our customer needs over our own infrastructure maintenance.
-We have a backlog of already planned work, but we could use a hand to get where we want to go.
+We have a backlog of already planned work, but we could use a hand to get where we want to go.<!--break-->

 Can you take responsibility for maintaining and developing our internal IT infrastructure?
 {: .highlight}